 This course involves study of an aspect of dance or movement technique or theory (jazz dance, dance therapy, mask study, international dance, stage combat).
 Subject matter will be announced prior to each offering of the course.
-Depending on topic, may be repeated for credit.
+Depending on the topic, it may be repeated for credit.
 This course satisfies the Core Curriculum requirement in Arts.